By Bari Sobelson, MS, LMFT

 - Unknown Resources: Having resources available in our practices and sharing those resources through social media and community avenues is key!

-This post was written by Bari Sobelson, MS, LMFT, the social media and webinar coordination specialist for the OneOp Family Development Team.
+This post was written by Bari Sobelson, MS, LMFT, the social media and webinar coordination specialist for OneOp.
 The Family Development team aims to support the development of professionals working with military families.
-Find out more about OneOp Family Development team on our website, Facebook, and Twitter.
+Find out more about OneOp on our Twitter and Facebook.